Symptoms, signs and risks of high blood pressure

 High blood pressure, or hypertension, doesn’t usually cause any obvious symptoms.

-The British Heart Foundation estimates that up to 5 million people in the UK have undiagnosed high blood pressure.
+The British Heart Foundation estimates that as many as 7 million people in the UK have undiagnosed high blood pressure.

 Left untreated, hypertension can lead to serious diseases, including stroke, heart disease, kidney failure and eye problems.
 High blood pressure is sometimes called 'the silent killer'.

-The only way to find out if you have high blood pressure is to get your blood pressure taken.
+The only way to find out if you have high blood pressure is to get your blood pressure measured.
 All adults should have their blood pressure checked at least every 5 years.

 Regular checks are especially important if you have a close relative who has high blood pressure.